Tihlyn/Cappuccino/readme.md

 - FC member data is cached in Redis for 24 hours to avoid rate limits
 - Cache is automatically refreshed every 24 hours
 - Fallback to cached data if Lodestone is unreachable
-- Supports the specific FC: https://eu.finalfantasyxiv.com/lodestone/freecompany/9279667032196922298/member
+- Supports a hardcoded specific FC. it can be changed to a .env value, or stay hardcoded

 ### Manual Intervention
 - If verification fails or character ID cannot be extracted, admins are notified via DM